jbraki/MyPlanechase-Powershell/README.md

 # MyPlanechase-Powershell
-A second version of MyPlanechase using Powershell on Windows
+A second version of MyPlanechase using Powershell on Windows as a learning exercise